DevExpress/devextreme-documentation/api-reference/10 UI Widgets/CollectionWidget/CollectionWidget.md

 ---
 ---
 ##### shortDescription
-The base class for widgets containing an item collection.
+The base class for UI components containing an item collection.

 ---